The e-value and the Full Bayesian Significance Test: Logical Properties and Philosophical Consequences: Epistemology, Ontology, and Metaphysics

 The next two generations in the development of probability and statistics, led by, among others, Pierre-Simon de Laplace (1749-1827) and George Boole (1815-1864), kept these core goals unchanged.
 While theological questions lost interest over time, the emphasis of statistical research remained essentially metaphysical -- in the (gnoseological) sense of searching for and justifying causal explanations for manifested phenomena.
-Moreover, these causal links were ideally expressed as natural laws in the form of precise or exact quantitative relations, see \cite{Stern2011a,Stern2011b,Stern2018b}.
+Moreover, these causal links were expressed as natural laws, ideally taking the form of mathematical equations, and later translated as sharp or precise hypotheses in statistical models, see \cite{Stern2011a,Stern2011b,Stern2018b}.
 Karl Pearson (1857-1936) was the founder and leader of \textit{frequentist statistics}, the dominant school of thought in statistical science during the XX century.
 Influenced by the \textit{Inverted Spinozism} philosophy of Johann Gottlieb Fichte (1762-1814) and the \textit{Positivist} ideas of Auguste Comte (1798-1857), K.Pearson radically changed the goals of statistical science.
 He deprecated any form of causal reasoning, the conception or verification of natural laws, or the use of metaphysical (non-observable) entities.
 Instead, frequentist statistics, following a strict Positivist agenda, only aims to produce good-fitted empirical models able to describe or predict directly observed quantities.
 Accordingly, the very use of probability calculus is restricted to variables in the sample space, and strictly forbidden for (latent) variables in the parameter space, see \cite{Stern2018b}.

 Bruno de\,Finetti (1906–1985) is responsible for the resurgence of Bayesian statistics in the second half of the XX century, see \cite{Finetti1975,Finetti2006}.
 De\,Finetti reintroduced probability calculus in the parameter space.
 Latter on, this expanded use of probability language proved to be very useful for it could accommodate new means and methods provided by computer science, like Markov Chain Monte Carlo and other probabilistic algorithms, see \cite{Gilks1996,Hammersley1964,Ripley1987}.
 Nevertheless, philosophically, the de\,Finettian revolution was a very conservative one, remaining always amenable to the Positivist agenda.
 This was accomplished by making probabilities in the parameter space quantities of subjective and ephemeral character (integration variables), entities of low ontological status used only at intermediate steps in the computation of predictive probabilities for observable variables in the sample space, see \cite{Finetti1975,Finetti2006}.